 You will receive a carefully curated collection of between 500-800 images from your wedding day.
 This number greatly depends on how many hours of coverage you’ve had during your day as well as the various events, traditions, etc. that occurred throughout your day.

 How long after the Wedding do we get to see our pictures?

-You’ll receive your pictures no later than four weeks after your wedding day!
+You’ll receive your pictures no later than six weeks after your wedding day!
 When you return from your honeymoon, we’ll set a date for your reveal session where you’ll get to see all of your wedding photos.

 Do you have an emergency plan?